schooltool-project/schooltool-book/source/dev_sandbox.rst

 and merging something that does not belong in the release will be a lot more difficult than it was with svn.

-Commands like "bzr send" will allow people without commit access send structured patches and make making cosmetic fixes without me integrating incomplete feature to trunk actually doable.
+Commands like ``bzr send`` will allow people without commit access send structured patches and make making cosmetic fixes without me integrating incomplete feature to trunk actually doable.